trunschk/backtrace/README.md

 Sending a partial dictionary containing changes in only some parts of the traceback will have `backtrace` use the defaults for whatever wasn't specified.

 You can do all sorts of stuff like removing a certain field by setting the formatting of that field to an empty string; add more verbose identifiers to each field by appending an ID in front of it or just adding paranthese around a field.

+## Alternatives

+* [colored_traceback](https://github.com/staticshock/colored-traceback.py) provides a way to color your tracebacks to make them more readable.
+It's a nice little tool but lacks actually re-formatting the traceback which is what the biggest problem is from my POV.